 The tub is often the centrepiece of a bathroom – whether you’re enjoying a relaxing soak or working your way through the regimented bedtime routine, there’s no doubt that the bath is an important element in your lifestyle.

-Once you’ve chosen the perfect feature to suit the shape and style of your bathroom, it’s time to start putting it to good use.
+Once you’ve chosen the perfect bath to suit the shape and style of your bathroom, it’s time to start putting it to good use.
 Read on for a step-by-step guide on how to install a bath.

 Before installing your bath, there are a few important things to take into consideration.
 If you are planning on doing the pipework yourself, make sure you are familiar with the plumbing regulations in your area and are confident in your skills beforehand, as this can be a fairly complicated project.